 The principle applies domestically as well as internationally: there is simply no correlation between gun ownership, gun laws and murder rates.

 And also note that the Giffords study only talks about gun murders, and not all murders.
 Tim McVeigh killed 168 people in Oklahoma City without a gun.
 The 9/11 hijackers didn’t use any guns.
 And the largest school massacre in American history was in Bath, Michigan, in 1927, where 44 were killed and 58 were injured.
-The perp did not use guns at all, but rather explosives.
+The perp did not use guns, but rather explosives.
 And this was at a time when you could buy all sorts of guns in the Sears Catalog.

 On a personal note, I lost a long-time friend in the 2012 Aurora theater shooting.
 If you’ll remember, the killer, James Holmes, also rigged his apartment building with explosives.
 He could have killed 12 people just as dead and injured 60 more people without ever picking up a gun.